 This is an ancient technique where I large pan called a wok which is made of carbon steel or cast iron and is placed over an extremely hot open flame burner.
 Oil is used and then the addition of your ingredients.

-Using your hand that is holding the handle move the wok backwards and forwards vigorously while using your spoon hand to mix your ingredients around the work ensuring they do not stick to the pan.
+- Using your hand that is holding the handle move the wok backward and forwards vigorously while using your spoon hand to mix your ingredients around the work ensuring they do not stick to the pan.

 The key to perfecting it, is a very hot wok over high heat with rolling smoking oil, while constantly moving around the ingredients in the pan and cooking them for only a few minutes.